logdna/logdna-go/README.md

 ##### Meta

 * _**Optional**_
-* Type: `struct`
+* Type: `string`

-A meta object for additional metadata about the log line that is passed.
+A JSON string containing additional metadata about the log line that is passed.

 ##### Tags